rockymadden/stringmetric/readme.md

 println(HammingMetric.compare("1011101", "1001001"))
 ```

-Output (note the exception of integers, rather than doubles, being returned):
+Output: _(Note the exception of integers, rather than doubles, being returned)_
 ```shell
 3
 2